-The APIS IQ-Software achieve this step automatically.
-When opening an IQ document for editing, the software examines the version the IQ document was created in , if necessary it is automatically converted.
-In addition, all IQ documents within a directory can be automatically converted via one pull-down menu command.
+The APIS IQ-Software performs this step automatically.
+When opening an IQ document for editing, the software examines the version the IQ document was created in and converts it automatically if necessary.
+In addition, all IQ documents within a directory can be automatically converted in one batch operation.